EditlT/GiveMeAnIdea/README.md

 Since it is a secret, first response in there I will make that website and share it will the whole class.
 If you have any questions, come to me and I will answer them.

+Also, if you read the website I did say it is partially educational.
+When you are looking for the secret link, all of them will be google forms.
+All of them are math problems.
+Well, most of them.

 Google forms link: https://forms.gle/QJzWTwydSyg7Kq2R8